 Besides engendering feelings of closeness, being touched is also pleasant.
 We usually want more.
 So what’s going on in the brain that accounts for these feelings?

 Hertenstein says recent studies from England pinpointed an area in the brain that becomes highly activated in response to friendly touch.
 It’s a region called the orbital frontal cortex located just above your eyes.
 It’s the same area that responds to sweet tastes and pleasing smells.

-“A soft touch on the arm makes the orbital frontal cortex light up, just like those other rewarding stimuli,” Hertenstein says.
+“A soft human body touch on the arm makes the orbital frontal cortex light up, just like those other rewarding stimuli,” Hertenstein says.
 “So, touch is a very powerful rewarding stimulus — just like your chocolate that you find in your cupboard at home.”

 The surging of oxytocin makes you feel more trusting and connected.
 And the cascade of electrical impulses slows your heart and lowers your blood pressure, making you feel less stressed and more soothed.
 Remarkably, this complex surge of events in the brain and body are all initiated by a simple, supportive touch.

 The erotic bodywork sessions at Sensual Massage Melbourne Studio focus on providing warm healing touch to relax the mind and awaken the body.
 They can be the perfect remedy to a busy stressful life and help with chronic stress.
 Why not try it for yourself today?
 Book an appointment here